-On May 21, 1994, Paul McCartney changed the direction of my life.
-He opened his concert in Atlanta with a 5-minute video of what happens in factory farms, furriers, zoos and the like.
+May 1, 1993, Paul McCartney changed the direction of my life—his concert in Atlanta started with a 5-minute video of what happens in factory farms, furriers, zoos and the like.
 We all watched in horror, as we saw what happens to animals who are consumed for their flesh or used as clothing/shoes/accessories.
 That concert was it for me.
-I haven’t touched meat since that day
+I haven’t touched meat since that day.

 The lightbulb went off, and the images kept flashing through my head for days.
 Suddenly, that congruency occurred.
 I remembered why I wanted to be a vet as a child, and I realized I was eating the flesh of an animal that I would be saving as an animal doctor.

 To those who blindly claim we all know what happens to animals, that children naturally know by instinct that we shouldn’t eat animals, that is an incorrect statement.
 People do NOT know.
 Children know what they are taught, save for the handful of enlightened kids you see on YouTube videos.
 So no…not everyone knows because I didn’t.
 I didn’t REALLY know.

 I needed to be taught, and that is why I now teach.
 To expose the truth.